 Modern leaders connect their people to purpose, accomplishment, and one another, which strongly answers all three basic needs.

 So, help train leaders to connect employees’ work to a larger purpose and show how their contributions matter.
-Leaders should champion their employees’ successes and recognise accomplishments.
+Leaders should champion their employees’ successes and recognize accomplishments.
 Those who advocate for employee development increase the likelihood of satisfying autonomy needs by 115%, connection needs by 124%, and mastery needs by 131%.

 Shared leadership and frequent one-to-one meetings are additional ways to satisfy needs for autonomy, connection, and mastery.